 Science Education Partnership

-Teacher recommendations must be received by March 31, 2019, at 5:00pm PST.
+Teacher recommendations closed March 31, 2019, at 5:00pm PST for 2019.
 Applicants should complete an application, obtain a recommendation from a teacher who can speak to the student's science interest, and submit an unofficial transcript.
-Check back here in early 2019 for the application materials.

 Students from racial and ethnic groups traditionally underrepresented in health sciences, persons with disabilities, and persons raised in economically disadvantaged backgrounds are especially encouraged to apply.